Crop and Soil Science Undergraduate Degree Program

 Learn More

-More about the Plant Breeding and Genetics program
+More about the Plant Breeding, Genetics and Genomics program

-You can get either a B.S. in Horticulture or a B.S. in Crop and Soil Science with an option in Plant Breeding and Genetics.
+You can get either a B.S. in Horticulture or a B.S. in Crop and Soil Science with an option in Plant Breeding, Genetics and Genomics.